anthonyamar/my-second-brain/Digital garden/Digital garden.md

 I also like the way people create their own website and tools for this.
 Such as [Ness Labs](https://nesslabs.com/), [Maggie Appleton](https://maggieappleton.com/garden) and [Joel Hooks](https://joelhooks.com/)

 Obviously, finding the perfect tool is very difficult, but this isn't the point I think.
-The point is to write things with a process that fit your need, your style and what you to share (or not, digital garden are not synonymous of sharing to the world).
+The point is to write things with a process that fit your need, your style and what you want to share (or not, digital garden are not synonymous of sharing to the world).